-To address Reviewer R3's concern about setting the cutoff as using VoiceOver for more than 3 times a month, we also performed a sensitivity analysis with different cutoff values (5, 7, 10) and the results do not differ significantly.
-TO ANSWER: ["are there many users who use VoiceOver and Facebook more than 3 times per month, but for less than 50% of their visits to Facebook?"]
+Sampling threshold of 3x per month (R3): A sensitivity analysis with different cutoffs for VoiceOver usage (5, 7, 10) shows the results do not differ significantly.

-Both R2 and R3 raised questions about the representativeness of the keywords emerging from text analysis (Table 2 and Table 3).
-We intentionally picked the trend-detection algorithm that tries to balance the volume and the uniqueness, in fact, the abs. change metric favors terms with higher frequencies.
-To directly answer reviewer R3's question, among 12K VoiceOver sample users who posted any status update, 7% of them used at least one of the 10 keywords picked by the abs. change metric and 5.5% with the keywords picked by prob. change metric (Table 2).
-Meanwhile, only 0.9% and 0.4% of the iOS sample users also did so.
-We also tried using the status updates and photos captions from VoiceOver sample users as baseline, and generated the top 10 keywords used by iOS sample users.
-They are (1) status (abs. change): with, have, this, that, just, love, time, like, your, what; (2) photos (abs. change): this, with, love, from, happy, have, just, time, birthday, good.
-We will include these findings in the revision too.
+Keyword representativeness in Tables 2 and 3 (R2, R3): Among the 12K VoiceOver users who posted any status updates, 7% of them used at least one of the 10 keywords picked by the abs. change metric and 5.5% from the prob. change metric (Table 2).
+Meanwhile, only 0.9% and 0.4% of the iOS sample users did.
+We also computed the top 10 distinctive keywords used by iOS sample users.
+They are (1) with, have, this, that, just, love, time, like, your, what (from status updates) and (2) this, with, love, from, happy, have, just, time, birthday, good (from captions).
+We will include these in the revision.

-To clarify R2's question about the analysis on network size.
-We didn't measure the longitudinal change of sampled users' network size over time.
-We only made the observation once and people in our sample have been on Facebook for various lengths of time.
-We then control for how long a person has been on Facebook, and find that, among people who have been around longer, visually impaired users did have a smaller network than the average users, but among people who joined in the past couple of years, we don't see the difference.
+R2 noted that we describe two time periods for data collection, which led to confusion.
+The two dates are not important; we didn’t measure any longitudinal changes and will make sure it’s clear in the final draft.
+We simply built the samples in June and analyzed their activities in August to ensure that the participants in the sample were not brand new users, where novelty might affect the results.
+We will also revise our description of formulas (1) and (2), in which first and second periods are just terminologies used in two-point trend detection algorithm.
+We are not measuring changes over time, but rather normalizing counts of terms from the VoiceOver sample by counts from the iOS sample.
+Same for the network size: we made our observation once and control on people’s Facebook tenure.
+We will clarify this.

-Responding to R1's suggestions on separating app-generated photos from personal photos, we found it was not obvious how to distinguish between the two, as even for the app-generated photos, we found people editing the formulated caption to add personal messages along with them.
-Overall, our current analysis is not intended to provide a complete understanding on how visually impaired users take photos, but share some insights on the photos shared by visually impaired users on Facebook.
-And we hope that these insights can be useful for future ...
-ADD PERCENTAGE OF PHOTOS WITH CAPTIONS.
+We found it difficult to separate app-generated photos from personal photos (R1); people sometimes edited the default caption for app-generated photos to add personal messages.
+Overall, our analysis is not intended to provide a complete understanding on how visually impaired users take photos, but share some new insights on the photos they share online.
+Among all the photos posted, 6.4% of them have ENGLISH captions (5.4% for VoiceOver sample and 6.7% for iOS sample).
+We will discuss these numbers in revision.

-To address R2's question on sample distribution: users are randomly sampled and uniformly distributed based on a hash of their Facebook user id.
-We set a constant sample rate to get big enough samples (50K for VoiceOver, 160K for iOS) to make statistically significant observations.
+R2 asked about sample distribution: Users were randomly sampled and sample sizes were large enough to make statistically significant observations..

-All reviewers (R1, R2, R3) raised concern about separating out TapTapSee users and comparing them with the iOS and VoiceOver samples.
-Our reason to do so was to obtain a subset of individuals with severe vision impairement.
-However, this sample is so small that it is potentially skewed and biased in its own way (as mentioned by R1).
-We will remove the analysis of TapTapSee sample from the network section.
+All reviewers raised concerns about comparing TapTapSee users to iOS and VoiceOver users.
+Our goal was to obtain a subset of individuals with severe vision impairment.
+However, this sample is so small that it is potentially biased in its own way (R1).
+We will remove the analysis of TapTapSee users from the network section.